INSIGHT-From Russia with concern: Cisco's audits raised red flags about resellers

 products in such countries.

-of the main parts of the law - the anti-bribery or the
+the main parts of the law - the anti-bribery or the accounting

 "It's is an ongoing investigation and we're putting a lot of